Ako tohutohu anō

 What is a resume?

-It is a document that you create that details your contact information, the job you want, your qualifications, work experience, educational background and other information to say why you are qualified for the position.
+A resume is a document that you create that details your contact information, the job you want, your qualifications, work experience, educational background, and other information.
+It tells the employer why you are qualified for the position.

 1. Ko te wahi runga o to koutou anō ki tou ingoa tino nui!

 1. The top part of your resume with your name is very important!

 Me e mea ohie ki te pānui i.
 Make it bold and consider using a shortened version of your name that is easier for employers to read.
 Kaua e whakauru tou ingoa waenganui, rawa, ki te he te reira roa.

 Make sure it is easy to read.
 Make it bold and consider using a shortened version of your name that is easier for employers to read.
 Do not include your middle name, especially if it is long.

 2. Me whakamahi koe i te "American" wāhitau tau waea, me te īmēra

 2. Make sure you use an “American” phone number and email address

 I te tahi taime, refugees or immigrants use a WhatsApp number or international number.
 Use a U.S.A. tau waea, me te tuhituhi i te reira te whakamahi i te hōputu paerewa i roto i te U.S. A., e haere rite tenei- waehere rohe i roto i te ', tau e toru tuatahi, Na he pīhono, na nga tau e wha i muri: (503) 544-1195.